Class Prior Estimation under Covariate Shift: No Problem?: Assumptions and Notation

-The setting of Assumption~\ref{as:setting} is similar to a standard setting for binary classification in the machine learning and pattern recognition literature (see e.g.~Scott \cite{Scott2019}): \begin{itemize} \item Typically a random vector $(X, Y)$ is studied, where $X$ stands for the covariates of an object and $Y$ stands for its class. $X$ is assumed to take values in a feature space $\mathfrak{X}$ (often $\mathfrak{X} = \mathbb{R}^d$) while $Y$ takes either the value 0 (or $-1$) or the value 1 (for the positive class). \item Standard formulation of the binary classification problem: Predict the value of $Y$ from $X$ or make an informed decision on the occurence or non-occurrence of the event $Y=1$ despite only being able to observe the values of $X$. \item This is captured by the measure-theoretic setting of Assumption~\ref{as:setting}: Assume that $X$ and $Y$ map $\Omega$ into $\mathfrak{X}$ and $\{0,1\}$ respectively.
-Choose $\mathcal{H} = \sigma(X)$ (the smallest sub-$\sigma$-algebra of $\mathcal{A}$ such that $X$ is measurable) and $A_1 = \{Y=1\} = \{\omega\in\Omega: Y(\omega)=1\}$. \item Formally, the term $p(x,y)$ mentioned at the beginning of Section~\ref{se:Setting} may be interpreted as the image (or pushforward) measure of $P$ (or $Q$ if it refers to the target distribution) under the mapping $(X,Y)$ (see Definition~1.98 of Klenke \cite{klenke2013probability}). \item Often no probability space is specified but only samples $(x_1, y_1), \ldots, (x_n, y_n)$ of realisations of $(X,Y)$ from the source distribution and $x_{n+1}, \ldots, x_{n+m}$ of realisations of $X$ from the target distribution are given.
-This context is sometimes called `unsupervised classification' or `unsupervised class prior estimation'.
-Usually the samples are assumed to have been generated through i.i.d.\ drawings from some population distributions which may be identified with $(\Omega, \mathcal{A}, P)$ and $(\Omega, \mathcal{A}, Q)$ as described above. \end{itemize}
+In many machine learning papers, the image (or pushforward) measure of $P$ (or $Q$ if it refers to the target distribution) under the mapping $(X,Y)$ (see Definition~1.98 of Klenke \cite{klenke2013probability}) is denoted by $p(x,y)$.

+Often no probability space is specified but only samples $(x_1, y_1), \ldots, (x_n, y_n)$ of realisations of $(X,Y)$ from the source distribution and $x_{n+1}, \ldots, x_{n+m}$ of realisations of $X$ from the target distribution are assumed to be given.
+This context is sometimes called `unsupervised domain adaptation'.
+Usually the samples are assumed to have been generated through i.i.d.\ drawings from some population distributions which may be identified with $(\Omega, \mathcal{A}, P)$ and $(\Omega, \mathcal{A}, Q)$ as described above.